Stock market today: Asian benchmarks mostly rise in subdued trading on US jobs worries

 A recent pullback in the price of oil has offered some relief on the inflation front for both U.S. households and the Federal Reserve.

 After surging from $70 in the summer to more than $93 last week, the price of a barrel of benchmark U.S. crude has slumped sharply.
-Brent crude, the international standard, added 30 cents to $84.37 per barrel.
+Brent crude, the international standard, gained 28 cents to $84.35 per barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.